 A Very Brief History of the Brooklyn/Los Angeles Dodgers

 The Dodgers are one of Baseball’s great teams, with origins that go back to the late 1800s.
-Back at that time, the Brooklyn ballclub was known by the Atlantics, Grays, Bridegrooms, Grooms and Superbas, and finally as the Robins in the 20th century.
+Back at that time, the Brooklyn ballclub was known by the Atlantics, followed by a set of team names known as the Grays, Bridegrooms, Grooms and Superbas, and finally as the Robins in the 20th century.

 The Early 20th Century